Can you save images in PicMonkey? Yes, you can.

 But, once upon a time, even on the PicMonkey Royale plan – you could not save your work.
 Meaning that you could not work on a project and come back to edit it later.

 The workaround was almost comical.
 I would have several PicMonkey windows open in my browser for DAYS – maybe even weeks.

 PicMonkey has recently introduced a feature called the PicMonkey HUB.

-It is only available to paid members of PicMonkey Royale but it is such a huge game changer that it makes it totally worth it.
+It is only available to all members of PicMonkey – either Premium or Supremium.
+And it is such a huge game changer that it makes it totally worth it.